axoflow/axosyslog-core-docs/content/headless/chunk/option-destination-frac-digits.md

-*Description:* The `syslog-ng` application can store fractions of a second in the timestamps according to the ISO8601 format.
+*Description:* The AxoSyslog application can store fractions of a second in the timestamps according to the ISO8601 format.
 The `frac-digits()` parameter specifies the number of digits stored.
 The digits storing the fractions are padded by zeros if the original timestamp of the message specifies only seconds.
 Fractions can always be stored for the time the message was received.

 {{% alert title="Note" color="info" %}}